 In each budget process, the projected expenses and revenues for the Department are projected out for a five-year period.
 Critical to this estimate is the growth in assessed valuation that can be expected from the Department's service area.
 The Board of Commissioners, constituted by business leaders in the community, are critical to this estimate of future growth in the taxable value.
 Their estimates of the growth of the area have been extremely accurate over the years.
-Personnel costs represent 71% of overall expenditures and constitute the single greatest management challenge to the Department considering the legislative cap on the tax rate an Emergency Services District can levy (\$0.10/\$100).
+Personnel costs represent 66% of overall expenditures and constitute the single greatest management challenge to the Department considering the legislative cap on the tax rate an Emergency Services District can levy (\$0.10/\$100).
 Any need for expanded service or desire to pay competitive wages must be tempered by the tax cap in the current year and out through the five-year budget planning period.

-The estimated Net Taxable (Assessed) Valuation of the District increased by 7.81% in the fiscal year ending September 30, 2019.
-In the three years immediately prior, the AV increased by 6.67%, 0.65% (low due to annexation), and 10.32% respectively.
-The Board of Commissioners, looking at the economic indicators of the area, directed the staff to plan moderate AV increases in the Department revenue projections of 3%.
+The estimated Net Taxable (Assessed) Valuation (AV) of the District increased by 5.23% in the fiscal year ending September 30, 2020.
+In the three years immediately prior, the AV increased by 7.65%, 6.67% and 0.65% respectively.
+The Board of Commissioners, looking at the economic indicators of the area and the current pandemic, directed the staff to plan flat to moderate AV increases in the Department revenue projections over the next 5 years ranging from 0.5% to 3% growth.
 Their direction has resulted in a conservative estimate of revenues for the year and future years.